 Fun fact: the giant columns are made of plastic.
 Hard to believe?
 Try knocking when you pass nearby.

 The former capital of Palau was Koror.
-Until now, Koror remains the only proper town (a city, if you consider the size of the country) in Palau, with the national stadium, national museum and more than 60% of the county's population.
-Ratification of Palau’s Constitution in 1979 directed the government to set up a permanent capital on the Babeldaob, the largest island in Palau.
+Until now, Koror remains the only proper town (a city, if you consider the size of the country) in Palau, with the national stadium, national museum, and more than 60% of the county's population.
+The ratification of Palau’s Constitution in 1979 directed the government to set up a permanent capital on the Babeldaob, the largest island in Palau.
 Why Babeldaob?
 Why not Koror as it was?
 Well, the sources mention many reasons.
-Starting from the fact, that Koror remains the commercial capital of Palau, so it was a way to avoid accumulation of too much power in a single place.
+Starting from the fact that Koror remains the commercial capital of Palau, so it was a way to avoid the accumulation of too much power in a single place.
 Other reasons come from the tribal and family affiliations that lead to the traditional chief based in the state of Melekeok.

 If you travel to Ngerulmud from Ngarchelong state (north of Babeldaob), stop on the causeway to take some pictures of Ngerulmud looming out of the distance.
 Looks impressive.

 To see what else you can do in Palau go to our article What to see and do in Palau.

 W H A T T O S E E N E X T